iliaparvanov/portfolio/README.md

 # portfolio
-This is the github repo for my personal repository
+This is the github repo for my personal repository.
+Use npm start to watch for changes.